 Olive Elaine Morris was a Black-British community leader and political activist, who campaigned for racial, gender and social equality, as well as squatters’ rights in the...

-Three African-Caribbean women on St. Croix led an insurrection against the Danish Government in a successful demand for better wages and working conditions.
-This revolt...
+Three African‑Caribbean women on St. Croix stood at the forefront of a mass insurrection against the Danish government, demanding just wages and humane working conditions....

 Charity Still, the mother of William Still, twice liberated herself from the Maafa/Atlantic slavery with her children.
 After her first self-liberation, she was recaptured with...